pylover/sqlalchemy-media/README.rst

 things you may have already been concerned.
 Accepting a file from public space, analysing, validating, processing(Normalizing) and making it available to public space again is the main goal of this project.

 Sql-Alchemy is the best platform for implementing this stuff.
-It has the SqlAlchemyMutable_ types facility to manipulate the objects with any type in-place. why not ?
+It has the `SqlAlchemy Mutable <http://docs.sqlalchemy.org/en/latest/orm/extensions/mutable.html>`_ types facility to manipulate the objects with any type in-place. why not ?

 .. note:: The main idea comes from `dahlia's SQLAlchemy-ImageAttach <https://github.com/dahlia/sqlalchemy-imageattach>`_.